ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

     /v2/indicators?filters=summary%3Dexample.com,dateAdded%3E20151015&orParams=true

-To prevent the ThreatConnect API to return an entire result-set, limit the scope of the query based on the modifiedSince parameter.
+To prevent the ThreatConnect API from returning an entire result-set, limit the scope of the query based on the modifiedSince parameter.
 When a query from the list below is issued with this parameter, it will only return Indicators whose lastModified field contains a value on or after